okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 - the required validation fields for templates created using the API
 - a description of the template

-> **Note:** If you use the embedded Okta Sign-In Widget for authentication, don't use `${activationLink}` as the required validation field.
+> **Note:** If you use the embedded Okta Sign-In Widget for authentication, don't use `${activationLink}` as the email authentication link.
+It takes you to the Okta-hosted Sign-In Widget.
 Instead, use [Custom password recovery](/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/nodeexpress/main/).

 | UI name | Default subject line | API object reference</br>`${templateName}` | Required validation fields | Description |
 |---------|---------|----------------------|----------|---------|